Best Ever Taco Pasta Salad (Easy 25-Minute Recipe)

 The lids will hold the veggies in place, and the serrated blade will create neatly sliced halves.
 You can use this hack for olives and grapes too!

-adding catalina dressing to taco salad with pasta
+adding catalina dressing to taco pasta salad

 Storing Leftover Taco Salad with Catalina Dressing